What is avascular necrosis?

 How is avascular necrosis treated?

-Specific treatment for avascular necrosis will be determined by your doctor based on:
+Specific treatment for avascular necrosis will be determined by your healthcare provider

 - Your age, overall health, and medical history